drgorb/EIPs/EIPS/eip-X.md

 ## Motivation

-ERC20 was designed as a standard interface allowing any tokens on Ethereum to be re-used by other applications: from wallets to decentralized exchanges.
-This has been extremely powerful, but future developments in the industry of tokenization are ringing new challenges.
+ERC20 was designed as a standard interface allowing any token on Ethereum to be handled by other applications: from wallets to decentralized exchanges.
+This has been extremely powerful, but future developments in the industry of tokenization are bringing new challenges.
 For example it is already hard to know exactly why an ERC20 transfer failed, and it will become even harder when many tokens add their own transfer rules to the mix; we propose that it should be trivial to determine before a tx is sent, whether the transfer should turn out valid or invalid, and why (unless conditions change in the meantime obviously).
 On the other hand, if the rules were changed, it should also be easily detected, so that the interacting party knows it must adjust its expectations or model.

 ## Specification